How Brazil's JBS became collateral damage in war between billionaires

 Widjaja’s pulp business Paper Excellence agreed to buy Eldorado from J&F Investimentos, the Batistas holding company which also controls JBS.
 The deal in now in arbitration in Brazil after the two groups could not complete the second stage of the acquisition.

-On Monday, J&F accused Paper Excellence of unleashing a lobbying campaign in the United States against the interests of JBS and its large operations there, according to a Brazilian court filing.
+On Monday, JBS SA accused Paper Excellence of unleashing a lobbying campaign in the United States against its interests, according to a Brazilian court filing.

-J&F said in the filing in a separate civil case in Brazil that Paper Excellence hired lobbyists to argue against JBS getting U.S. subsidies meant for farmers suffering from the fallout of the trade war with China, and successfully persuaded some members of Congress to send letters to the Department of Agriculture to withhold payments to JBS.
+JBS said in the filing, made in a civil case in Brazil, that Paper Excellence hired lobbyists to argue against it getting U.S. subsidies meant for farmers suffering from the fallout of the trade war with China, and successfully persuaded some members of Congress to send letters to the Department of Agriculture to withhold payments to it.

 The lobbyists also urged investigations into JBS, given the Batista brothers’ confession to bribing almost 2,000 politicians in a Brazilian corruption case, and sought to prevent a U.S. listing by the meatpacker, according to the filing.